From Xojo Documentation

 Use the Shell class to execute DOS or Unix commands and get the results.
 The Execute method executes a one-line command in Synchronous mode.
 This causes two properties of the Shell object to change: ErrorCode, which is a system-supplied error code or 0 for no error; and Result, which is a string containing the output of the command.
 The TimeOut property specifies how long (in milliseconds) a process can run before it is automatically terminated.
 A value of -1 means the process can run indefinitely.
 This property currently applies only to Windows.

 The Shell is not equivalent to the Terminal or Command app for your OS.
 Paths and other default settings will likely not be the same.
 If you need to do configuration of the Shell before you use it, be sure to set it up to be interactive so you can set up the configuration before calling other shell commands.
+Alternatively you could create a batch file that sets everything up and call that instead.

 Shell Differences on Windows